Please resolve the following issues before proceeding

 Fields marked with * are required

-Schedule 8 permits are no longer required if the patient is not drug-dependent and one of the scenarios below are applicable (and the prescriber checks SafeScript prior to prescribing):Opioid analgesics
+Please note Schedule 8 permits are no longer required if the patient is NOT drug-dependent and one of the scenarios below are applicable:

 Opioid analgesic in the treatment of pain caused by cancer or complication arising from cancer; and the diagnosis of pain caused by cancer or complications arising from cancer is made by a registered medical practitioner.